JuliaEarth/GeoStats.jl/docs/src/variography/empirical.md

 !!! note

-    The directional and planar variograms coincide in the example because planes are equal to lines in 2-dimensional space.
-The latter is most useful in 3-dimensional space where one may be interested in comparing horizontal to vertical ranges.
+    The directional and planar variograms coincide in this example because planes are equal to lines in 2-dimensional space.
+These concepts are most useful in 3-dimensional space where we may be interested in comparing the horizontal planar range to the vertical directional range.

 ## Varioplanes